marzeq/raspi-arch-linux/README.md

 This will create a bootable Arch Linux image called `archlinuxarm-rpi.img` in your current working directory.

+You can provide the `safe-buffer-space=<size-percentage>` argument to the script.
+It's the amount of space to leave at the end of the image for the root partition (default: 50% of the image size).

+From my testing, anything below 50% will not be big enough for the unpacked data to fit in the image due to difference in the calculated unpacked size and the actual unpacked size.
+The default value should be just enough to create the smallest possible .img file.
+If you wish to skip the step of resizing the root partition later on, you can increase this value if you are fine with creating a much larger file.

 ### Flash the image to an SD card

 #### Using `dd`